Home

 Toxoplasmosis Pregnancy Issues

-When a pregnant woman catches toxoplasmosis, there is a possibility that she will pass the infection on to the developing fetus as congenital toxoplasmosis.
+If you're pregnant and catch toxoplasmosis, there is a possibility that you will pass the infection on to the developing fetus as congenital toxoplasmosis.
 (Symptoms of toxoplasmosis in pregnant women are often the same as those in an otherwise healthy person.
 The exception to this is the possibility of miscarriage.)

 The Centers for Disease Control tell us that only between 1 and 10 in 10,000 babies get toxoplasmosis in the U.S. each year.
 The earlier in your pregnancy you contract the disease, the less risk there is that you will transmit it to your baby, but the more serious the disease will be for the baby if you do!